Khloe Kardashian Shines In Stunning New Instagram Photo

-Khloe Kardashian is showing off her famous frame on social media after her former husband, Lamar Odom, announced that he had a brand new girlfriend.
+Khloe Kardashian is showing off her famous frame on social media after her former husband, Lamar Odom, announced that he had a new girlfriend.

 On Saturday, Khloe Kardashian took to her Instagram account to share a sexy snapshot of herself in full glam.
 In the photo, the TV personality is seen sitting in a white, fluffy chair as she crosses her legs.

-Khloe rocks a pair of skin-tight jeans with a hole in the knee, which flaunts her lean legs.
-She adds a light pink shirt that flaunts her ample cleavage and wears an oversize darker pink jacket over top.
+Khloe rocks a pair of skintight jeans with a hole in the knee, which flaunts her lean legs.
+She adds a light pink shirt that flaunts her ample cleavage, and she wears an oversized darker pink jacket over top.

-The Keeping Up with the Kardashians star dons a full face of makeup for the picture, which includes darkened eyebrows, thick lashes, and a bronzed glow.
+The Keeping Up With The Kardashians star dons a full face of makeup for the picture, which includes darkened eyebrows, thick lashes, and a bronzed glow.

 Khloe adds pink blush on her cheeks, a shimmering glow, and a dark berry color on her lips, and pink eye shadow to complete her glam look.